PyPSA/pypsa-eur/doc/supply_demand.rst

 $$

 SMR is included `here <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L245>`_.
-PyPSA-Eur-Sec allows this route of H2 production with and without [carbon capture (CC)] (Link to section on Carbon Capture Storage and Utilization).
+PyPSA-Eur-Sec allows this route of H2 production with and without [carbon capture (CC)] (see :ref:`Carbon dioxide capture, usage and sequestration (CCU/S)`).
 These routes are often referred to as blue and grey hydrogen.
 Here, methane input can be both of fossil or synthetic origin.

 Green hydrogen can be produced by electrolysis to split water into hydrogen and oxygen